amm009uk/esp8266/README.md

 -------------------------------------------------------------------------------------------------------------
 ## Features

-- Custom firmware to take full control and integrate with MQTT Broker.
-The Broker would typically integrate with your Home Automation system so no device control over HTTP/Web
+- Custom firmware to take control over the ESP8266 and integrate with MQTT Broker.
+The Broker would typically integrate with your Home Automation system (no control over HTTP/Web)

 - One firmware to support multiple devices:
     1. SonOff Basic
-    2. SonOff Dual
+    2. SonOff Dual   (not complete)
-    3. Sonoff 4CH
+    3. Sonoff 4CH    (not complete)
-    4. Sonoff Light
+    4. Sonoff Light  (not complete)
-    5. One motion, one temperature & up to four reed switches (door/window type)
+    5. One motion, one temperature & up to four reed switches (door/window type)  (not complete) I am using a Wemos D1

 - Device will respond to:
     1. MQTT messages
-    2. Onboard switche/s
+    2. Onboard switches
     3. GPIO-14 switch if connected

 - WiFi or MQTT drop outs handled automatically

+- HTTP configuration parameters

 - OTA updates